zzw890827/aws-sap-questions/README.md

        - [ ] C. Create an IAM policy in each account that denies access to the service.
 Associate the policy with an IAM role, and instmct users to log in using their corporate credentials and assume the IAM role.
        - [ ] D. Create a service control policy that denies access to the services, and apply the policy to the root of the organization.
 142. A company is planning to migrate an application from on-premises to AWS.
 The application currently uses an Oracle database and the company can tolerate a brief downtime of I hour when performing the switch to the new infrastmcture.
 As part of the migration, the database engine will be changed to MySQL A Solutions Architect needs to determine which AWS services can be used to perform the migration while minimizing the amount of work and time required.
 Which of the following will meet the requirements?
        - [ ] A. Use AWS SCT to generate the schema scripts and apply them on the target prior to migration.
 Use AWS DMS to analyse the current schema and provide a recommendation for the optimal database engine.
 Then, use AWS DMS to migrate to the recommended enginer.
-Use AWS SCT to identify what embedded SQL wxxxcode-style in the application can be converted and what has to be done manually.
+Use AWS SCT to identify what embedded SQL in the application can be converted and what has to be done manually.
        - [ ] B. Use AWS SC T to generate the schema scripts and apply them on the target prior to migration.
 Use AWS DMS to begin moving data from the on-premises database to AWS.
 After the initial copy, continue to use AWS DMS to keep the databases insync until cutting over to the new database.
-Use AWS SCT to identify what embedded SQL wxxxcode-style in the application can be converted and what has to be done manually.
+Use AWS SCT to identify what embedded SQL in the application can be converted and what has to be done manually.
        - [ ] C. Use AWS DMS to help identify the best target deployment between installing the database engine on Amazon EC2 dierctly or moving to Amazon RDS.
 Then, use AWS DMS to migrate to the platform.
 Use AWS Application Discovery Service to identify what embedded SQL in the application can be converted and what has to be done manually.
        - [ ] D. Use AWS DMS to begin moving data from the on-premises database to AWS.
 After the intitial copy, continue to use AWS DMS to keep the databases in sync until cutting over to the new database.
-Use AWS Application Discovery Service to identify what embedded SQL wxxxcode-style in the application can be converted and what has to be done manually.
+Use AWS Application Discovery Service to identify what embedded SQL in the application can be converted and what has to be done manually.
 143. A Solutions Architect has created an AWS CloudFormation template for a three-tier application that contains an Auto Scaling group of Amazon EC2 instances running a custom AMI.
 The Solutions Architect wants to ensure that future updates to the custom AMI can be deployed to a running stack by first updating the template to refer to the new AMI, and then invoking UpdateStack to replace the EC2 instances with instances launched from the new AML How can updates to the AMI be deployed to meet these requirements?
        - [ ] A. Create a change set for a new version of the template, view the changes to the running EC2 instances to ensure that the AMI is correctly updated, and then execute the change set.
        - [ ] B. Edit the AWS::AutoScaling::LaunchConfiguration resource in the template, changing its to Replace.
 DeletionPolicy